DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxCircularGauge/1 Configuration/rangeContainer/orientation.md

 ---
 ---
 ##### shortDescription
-Specifies the orientation of the range container in the **CircularGauge** widget.
+Specifies the orientation of the range container in the **CircularGauge** UI component.

 ---
 This property specifies the range container's orientation relative to the invisible scale line.